What to Eat After a Colonoscopy (Food List + Recipes)

 A colonoscopy is a procedure performed by your healthcare provider to examine the inside of your large intestine, which is made up of your colon and rectum.

-During the procedure, a long, thin instrument called a colonoscope is passed into your colon.
+During the medical procedure, a long, thin instrument called a colonoscope is passed into your colon.
 The colonoscope is a flexible tube that carries a camera and is also able to remove tissue from inside the intestine (although you won’t feel it due to the anesthesia that you will likely have before the test).

 The purpose of the test is to look for any issues that may be causing bowel problems such as pain in the abdomen, bleeding, or persistent diarrhea.

 A colonoscopy is usually performed while you are awake, but you are sedated to keep you relaxed.
-Although you might feel the camera going in – and experience a little bloating when air is pumped into the intestine to help your doctor see your colon walls more clearly – you shouldn’t feel any pain.
+Although you might feel the tiny camera going in – and experience a little bloating when air is pumped into the intestine to help your doctor see your colon walls more clearly – you shouldn’t feel any pain.